dbsites/dancingbaby/README-DOCKER.md

 ### Docker Volumes

 [Volumes](https://container-solutions.com/understanding-volumes-docker/) are Docker’s mechanism for sharing and persisting data beyond the life of a container.
 Volumes are created outside of Docker's Union File System and serve as mount points for your host file system.
-Volumes can be created via the command line with the -v parameter or in docker-compose files (which you'll be creating today):
+Volumes can be created via the command line with the -v parameter or in docker-compose files (which you'll be learning about today):

 ```yaml
 volumes: